-As more patients seek acupuncture treatment for illness, prevention, pain management, or mental and emotional well being, it is important to consider which type of acupuncture is needed.
-There are different "styles" of acupuncture such as Korean acupuncture, Japanese-style acupuncture, or traditional Chinese acupuncture.
+What does acupuncture treat?
+Increasingly, more patients seek acupuncture treatment for illness, prevention, pain management, or mental and emotional well being.
+It is important for each patient and their practitioner to consider which type of acupuncture is needed.
+There are different "styles" or types of acupuncture, such as Korean acupuncture, Japanese acupuncture, and traditional Chinese acupuncture.
 Each type has a foundation in traditional Chinese medicine, and all are very effective.

-Later, acupuncture was finally allowed once again, but only as an occupation for the blind.
-This is why their style developed diagnostic methods that relied on palpation rather than sight — feeling the abdomen, back, and meridian pulses rather than looking at visual characteristics of the tongue, eyes, or fingernails.
-It is also why they use a lot of acupressure, as this technique was very adaptable to blind practitioners.
+Later, acupuncture was finally allowed once again, but only as an occupation for those who were visually impaired or blind.
+This is why their style developed diagnostic methods that relied on palpation rather than sight — feeling the abdomen, back and meridian pulses rather than looking at visual characteristics of the tongue, eyes or fingernails.
+It is also why they use a lot of acupressure, as this technique was very adaptable to blind acupuncture practitioners.

-While diagnosis in Korean acupuncture involves a full constitutional analysis much like in traditional Chinese medicine, the application of acupuncture needles is different.
+While diagnosis in Korean acupuncture involves a full constitutional analysis much like in traditional Chinese medicine, the application of Korean acupuncture needles is different.

 Korean acupuncture focuses on the extremities like the hand or ear.
 Most of the standard acupuncture protocols in Korea use only four needles.
-In fact, Korean acupuncture is often called 'four-needle' technique (or Sa-am technique) for this reason.
+In fact, Korean acupuncture is often called “four-needle” technique (or Sa-am technique) for this reason.

-The four needles are split two and two — two needles sedate or reduce excess Qi in one organ system, while two other needles tonify or increase Qi in a second organ system.
+The four needles are split two and two — two needles sedate or reduce excess qi in one organ system while two other needles tonify or increase qi in a second organ system.
 This balancing concept is the foundation behind four-needle acupuncture.

 National University's Approach